KamilGolis/sf.nvim/README.md

 **Error:** `Salesforce CLI (sf) not found in PATH`

 **Solution:**
-- Ensure SF CLI is installed: `npm install -g @salesforce/cli`
+- Ensure SF CLI is installed: `npm install -g @salesforce/cli` and it is in PATH
 - On Windows, use `sf_cli_path = "sf.cmd"` in your configuration

 ### No Default Org